Dantown-Internship/Dantown-mobile-test-/README.md

 **Tips:**

-UI should be simple and intuitive ,assessment will be based on state management and code architecture.
+UI should be simple and intuitive ,assessment will be majorly based on state management and code architecture.